rsutphin/mrandmrs-site/source/wedding.html.markdown

 ## Ceremony and reception

-Our wedding (both ceremony and reception) will be at [Revolution Brewing][revbrew] in Chicago, Illinois on Saturday, May 18, 2013 from the early evening till late.
-More details will be available closer to the date.
+Our wedding will be at [Revolution Brewing][revbrew] in Chicago, Illinois on Saturday, May 18, 2013 in the afternoon and evening.
+The ceremony will begin promptly at 4:30pm with drinks, dinner, and dancing to follow at the same location.

 [revbrew]: http://revbrew.com/brewpub